ccswbs/UoGd7-Training/wysiwyg-editor.md

 #  Drupal Text (WYSIWYG) Editor

 Drupal provides its users with a simple text editor that is universal amongst all content types.
 The Drupal Text Editor (A.K.A the WYSIWYG Editor) allows users to add their custom content to the page through its collection of tools. *WYSIWYG* stands for What You See Is What You Get - which is the merit in which the Drupal.

-Here is what you are able to do using the Drupal Text (WYSIWYG) Editor:
-* Inserting an Image
-*
-*

 Here is what the Drupal Text (WYSIWYG) Editor looks like this:
 ![Drupal Text (WYSIWYG) Editor](images/WYSIWYGEditor.png)